 ✅ Before You Buy, Check:

-- Medical coverage limit (minimum $160,000, ideally $540,000+)
+- Medical coverage limit: minimum $160,000, ideally $540,000+

-- Medical evacuation included (at actual cost)
+- Medical evacuation included, ideally at actual cost

-- Deductible (prefer zero or very low)
+- Deductible: zero or very low is preferable

 - Planned sports and activities are covered